Poetry Altar:

 your patience is a vessel, essential to holding food or wine.

-your kindness: spilling out as nourishment you share with the fighters you are training.
+your kindness: spilling out as nourishment you share with the

 your humility can be shaped into a bow, worn on your back,